-Does IMEI Change with SIM Card?
+Does IMEI Change with a SIM Card?

 No, the IMEI (International Mobile Equipment Identity) does not change with the SIM card.
 The IMEI is a unique identifier assigned to a mobile device such as a phone or tablet.
 It is a permanent identifier that remains the same throughout the lifetime of the device, regardless of the SIM card being used.